remix-run/remix/docs/api/remix.md

 ### `createCookieSessionStorage`

-For purely cookie-based sessions (where the session data itself is stored in the session cookie with the browser, see [cookies](../cookies)) you can use `createCookieSessionStorage()`.
+For purely cookie-based sessions (where the session data itself is stored in the session cookie with the browser, see [cookies][cookies]) you can use `createCookieSessionStorage()`.

 The main advantage of cookie session storage is that you don't need any additional backend services or databases to use it.
 It can also be beneficial in some load balanced scenarios.
 However, cookie-based sessions may not exceed the browser's max allowed cookie length (typically 4kb).